kolkhis/psc/src/u1ws.md

 1. What questions do you still have about this week?

-2. How are you going to use what you’ve learned in your current role?
+2. How are you going to use what you've learned in your current role?